Rules and Practices

 Declaration of Need

-Upon admission to the University, students with disabilities must identify themselves to the Office of Student Disability Services in order to receive consideration for accommodations or services.
+Upon admission to the University, students with disabilities must identify themselves to Center for Access and Academic Testing in order to receive consideration for accommodations or services.
 It is the responsibility of the student to initiate contact and to provide sufficient documentation from a credentialed evaluator.

 Provision of appropriate documentation is of two-fold importance: establishing that a student is a person with a disability and thereby entitled to equal access according to federal mandates AND establishing that a student has a need for accommodation in order to obtain equal access.
 Documentation must demonstrate that the physical or mental disability creates a substantial limitation to a major life activity.
 In order to be considered for accommodations, the student’s documentation must establish a current need for the requested accommodation(s).
 Timely documentation should be from an appropriately credentialed professional.

-The Director of Student Disability Services has been appointed the authority to make decisions on behalf of the institution regarding accommodation requests by University administration.
-The Director may consult with an advisory committee comprised of faculty and professional staff in considering specific student requests and with the University Committee for Disability Services regarding policy, guidelines, and resources.
+The Coordinator of Student Disability Services has been appointed the authority to make decisions on behalf of the institution regarding accommodation requests by University administration.
+The Coordinator may consult with an advisory committee comprised of faculty and professional staff in considering specific student requests and with the University Committee for Disability Services regarding policy, guidelines, and resources.

-Student Disability Services and Tarleton State University recognize and respect the sensitive nature of disability related information and adhere to the Family Educational Rights and Privacy Act (FERPA) in handling such information.
-All disability related information is collected and maintained by Student Disability Services.
-Documentation of disability is held in the office of the Director and is accessed only by Student Disability Services staff or by members of the advisory committee.
+Center for Access and Academic Testing and Tarleton State University recognize and respect the sensitive nature of disability related information and adhere to the Family Educational Rights and Privacy Act (FERPA) in handling such information.
+All disability related information is collected and maintained by Center for Access and Academic Testing.
+Documentation of disability is held by the Coordinator and is accessed only by Student Disability Services staff or by members of the advisory committee.
 Disability related information that is pertinent to other departments will be housed by that department and afforded the same concern for privacy (i.e. Financial Aid or Residential Living and Learning).

 Reduced Course Load